-My memoir, Field Notes from an Unintentional Birder, is published by Douglas & McIntyre and is available in Canada on Amazon.ca, Indigo and at your favourite independent bookstore.
-The book will be available in the US on October 13, 2020.
+My memoir, Field Notes from an Unintentional Birder, is published by Douglas & McIntyre and is available in Canada and the US on Amazon.ca, Amazon.com, Indigo and at your favourite independent bookstore.
+It is also available as an audiobook, narrated by the wonderful Nan McNamara.

 The book recounts my unlikely transformation from total nature-novice to bona fide bird nerd.
 Field Notes from an Unintentional Birder also tells the story of the unexpected pleasures of discovering one’s wild side and finding meaning in midlife through birds.

 You can now watch the book launch, featuring Julia Zarankin, Charles Spearin, Steven Price & special musical guests!

 Field Notes is featured in Globe and Mail Top 100 Books of 2020!

 “Julia Zarankin’s memoir is a moving, and often hilarious, account of how she—a type A, perfectionistic, and nature-avoidant novice—became a bona fide “bird nerd,” transforming her life in the process. […] The book reveals that it was the wonder of the birds themselves that helped Zarankin heal, opening her eyes and her heart to a whole new way of being in the world.”
 Foreword Reviews